-8.7.3 Loading Configuration Files
+8.7.4 Loading Configuration Files

-The CONFIGURATION > LOAD menu button can be used to load XGLC loudspeaker setup files for line arrays.
+The CONFIGURATION > LOAD menu button can be used to load XGLC loudspeaker setup files for line arrays and loudspeakers.
 These files may have been saved by other software applications, such as AFMG's EASE Focus software.

-Loading a configuration file applies the array setup stored in the file to the currently selected line arrays.
-This includes the frame, the number of elements, the box type of each element, the connecting angle as well as the gain for each element.
+Loading a configuration file applies the setup stored in the file to the currently selected loudspeaker objects.
+For line arrays, this includes the frame, the number of elements, the box type of each element, the connecting angle as well as the gain for each element, the input configuration and the filter setting for each input.
 All other settings are ignored.
+For loudspeakers, this includes the settings for input configuration and filters.

-Like AFMG's EASE Focus software, EASE 5-FE supports positive box gains up to +6 dB.
+Like AFMG's EASE Focus software, EASE 5 supports positive box gains up to +6 dB.
 A box gain of less than -60 dB is adjusted to -60 dB and the box is muted.

 Note that each XGLC file is linked to a specific GLL-based speaker model.
-It is not possible to load a configuration file that does not match the line array's speaker model.
+It is not possible to load a configuration file that does not match the speaker model.
 A corresponding warning will be shown in that case.
 Note also that invalid gains and angles that do not match any of the possible settings are changed to the nearest valid neighbor.

-The CONFIGURATION > LOAD button will be enabled only if a single line array is selected or if multiple line arrays are selected and they are based on the same GLL speaker model.
+The CONFIGURATION > LOAD button will be enabled only if a single loudspeaker is selected or if multiple loudspeaker objects are selected and they are based on the same GLL speaker model.

-8.7.4 Configuring Proprietary Speaker Models (DLLs)
+8.7.5 Configuring Proprietary Speaker Models (DLLs)